Best Spotting Scope

 PointOptics is reader supported.
 We earn an affiliate commission if you buy through our links .
 Learn More.

 No matter how serious you are about your outdoor activities, a good spotting scope is invaluable.
 Gone are the days when a spotting scope was something exclusively used by men in camo, hidden in the brush, stalking deer.
-Of course, spotting scopes are an essential piece of equipment when hunting, but now they’re so much more, too.
-Now, with lightweight and compact designs and some handy bits of tech add-ons, the best spotting scope really will pay for itself in terms of value-added to activities.
-Use it on the target shooting range, hiking, birdwatching, stargazing… And not all scopes are created equal.
-So how do you know which is the right one for you?
+While spotting scopes are an essential piece of equipment when hunting, they’re so much more.

 Roxant Blackbird Spotting Scope